Profile

 Chair, Psychology, University of Guelph-Humber

-Co-Editor, The Canadian Journal for the Scholarship of Teaching and Learning
+Co-Editor, The Canadian Journal for the Scholarship of Teaching and Learning (CJSoTL)

 Founder and Managing Director, Teaching and Learning Research In Action